A-Raafat/rdimlops/README.md

 # rdimlops

-This repo has the UI of the task
+This branch to explain the walkthrough of the training / test pipeline

-To test the app, go to https://rdimlops.herokuapp.com/
+## Requirements
+- lightgbm
+- openv-python-headless
+- sklearn